SuperPythonic/SuperPythonic/.github/README.md

 Features I want to have in this language:

-* Python bytecode generation
+* Python source code generation, a.k.a. transpilation
-* Python syntax compatibility
+* Python syntax compatibility (well, mostly)
 * Dependent types
 * Type classes a la Haskell 98
 * Static reflection, a.k.a. datatype generics
-* Algebraic effects
+* Builtin effects: Reader, exception, state, IO

 More ideas: